Mountain Gorilla Habitat. 4 places you’ll see gorillas in Africa

 Gorilla permits in Rwanda can also be obtained via the RDB (Rwanda Development Board) which is the government body in charge of issuing the permits to see the gorillas of Rwanda.

-3. Mountain Gorillas in DR. Congo
+3. Mountain Gorillas in D.R.
+Congo

 Much as mountain gorillas are an endangered species, conservation efforts have paid off very well and their population is increasing indeed.
-This is incredible work and the organisations and institutions involved have proved that something can be done for all the other endangered and at-risk species of plants or animals.
+This is incredible work and the organizations and institutions involved have proved that something can be done for all the other endangered and at-risk species of plants or animals.

 This, however, does not mean that the threats to their livelihood are eliminated.